sarfogate/acad_web/content/publication/esf_inter_hiv_23/index.md

 ---
-title: "A Survival Analysis of the Surrender of Life Insurance Policies of Life Insurance Companies in Ghana"
+title: "Network Harmonization of Spatial IntervalValued Data."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- David Kweku
+- Joon Song

 draft: false